Open Houses Are Magnets For Crime

 In real estate, there are two types of agents.
 Those who think about their clients first and those who think about their wallets first.

-You obviously don’t want the latter!
+You don’t want the latter!
 Make sure you read the article above on dual agency.
-Also, see more ways real estate agents fool home sellers.
-Avoid these type of agents.
+Also, see more ways real estate agents trick home sellers.
+Avoid these types of agents.

-When people ask “do open houses work,” my response is work for who.
-If you are working with an outstanding real estate agent and the house is priced correctly, it will sell regardless of whether you hold an open house or not.
+When people ask, “do open houses work,” my response is work for who.
+If you work with an outstanding real estate agent and the house is priced correctly, it will sell regardless of whether you hold an open house.

 Open for Theft – How Open Houses Put You at Risk